GoogleCloudPlatform/dotnet-docs-samples/appengine/flexible/StaticContent/README.md

 # Static Content sample for Google App Engine Flexible Environment

-This sample application demonstrates how to server static content with Google App Engine Flexible Environment.
+This sample application demonstrates how to serve static content with Google App Engine Flexible Environment.

 ## Prerequisites